-The COP register is shared with the MSB of an unimplemented user interrupt vector as shown in Figure 5-3.
+The COP register is shared with the most significant bit (MSB) of an unimplemented user interrupt vector as shown in Figure 5-3.
 Reading this location will return whatever user data has been programmed at this location.
 Writing a 0 to the COPR bit in this location will clear the COP watchdog timer.